steviss/internship-react/README.md

 ## Scripts

+`yarn install`

+Runs Volta, installs necessary Node and Yarn, based on the `volta` object in the `package.json` file.

 `yarn dev`

 Starts the Vite development server.
 Launches your app in development mode with hot module replacement (HMR).
 Fast reloads and instant feedback during coding.
 Useful for local development.